'Current CAP likely to rollover for 1-2 years' - Kelly

 Kelly continued: “Time is getting short and it would mean that there probably would be a roll-over [of the current CAP] for a year or two.

-“I think the funding wouldn’t be affected because the commitments are there so the funding would remain the same, I don’t think you could actually cut back on funding commitments already given,” he said.
+“I think the funding wouldn’t be affected because the commitments are there, so the funding would remain the same and I don’t think you could actually cut back on funding commitments already given,” he said.

 He then advised farmers that the situation might not be as “catastrophic” as they would think.